 NJY Camps is part of the Jewish Community Center movement, a tradition grounded in Jewish communal service and social group work practice.
 In addition to sports and the arts, the Camps also maintain a vibrant Jewish atmosphere.
 All facilities prepare meals under Jewish dietary laws, and hold Sabbath services Friday nights and Saturday mornings.
 Jewish cultural activities are prominent in camp programming.

 A full time year round staff maintains winter offices in Fairfield, New Jersey.
 Tuition provides for the full operating costs of the NJY Camps.
-Camps receive no subvention from local Federations, JCC’s or other communal agencies; more than $2.6 million is distributed in scholarships each year.
+More than $2.6 million is distributed in scholarships each year.

 The NJY Camps is governed by a Board of Directors, which includes JCC representatives, regional leaders, former campers and other friends.
 Our camps are accredited by the American Camping Association, and we are an affiliate of the Foundation for Jewish Camp.